InterVarsity Press, Downers Grove Illinois, 2005

 Rev. Susan Dean

-The Rev. Susan Dean, Founder and Executive Director of Underhill … Read more
+The Rev. Susan Dean, Founder and Executive Director … Read more

 Evelyn Underhill: The Hidden Life by Deborah Smith Douglas - Reflections on the Underhill Prayer Book by Ann Loades and Carol Poston - Three Evelyn Underhill Anthologies Reviewed by Carl McColman - Pioneers of Modern Spirituality by Jane Shaw - Into the Reign of Awe: The Mysticism of C. S. Lewis Reviewed by Ron Dart